Alfred W. Tatum, PhD

 On a lighter note, Dean Tatum reads a minimum of five pounds of books per month.
 This started when he was eleven years old.

-Tatum received his B.S. from Northern Illinois University in 1992 and his Ph.D. from the University of Illinois at Chicago in 2003.
-After receiving his Ph.D., Tatum joined one of the nation’s top-ranked Colleges of Education at the University of Maryland in 2003 before returning to his alma mater, Northern Illinois University in 2005.
+Tatum received his B.S. from Northern Illinois University and his Ph.D. from the University of Illinois at Chicago.
+After receiving his Ph.D., Tatum joined one of the nation’s top-ranked Colleges of Education at the University of Maryland before returning to his alma mater, Northern Illinois University.
 He joined the faculty at UIC in 2007 where he has served in multiple leadership roles over the past 12 years.

 Dean Tatum has been married for more than two decades and is the father of two sons.